openplanet-nl/nadeoapi-docs/docs/live/clubs/room-join-link.md

 ["clubMemberRole:error-notMember"]
 ```

-Sometimes a room is consistently not found (despite the activity existing) for unknown reasons, and the response will contain an error (status 404):
+In some rare cases the response may contain one of the following errors for unknown reasons (status 404):
+This is consistent for a given room; and rooms with this error still appear as normal in [get club activities](/live/clubs/activities).

 ```json
 ["playerServer:error-notFound"]
 ```

-or for some rooms the error will instead be

 ```json
 ["room:error-notFound"]